 Exposure to children is also a major concern for these chemicals.
 According to the 2006 Annual Report of the American Association Poison Control Centersâ€™ National Poison Data System, over 40,000 cases of exposures to rodenticide products occurred in children six years and younger.
 Data also indicate that children in low-income families are disproportionately exposed.
 The EPA concedes that the number of exposure incidents resulting in symptomatic diagnoses and/or requiring treatment is unacceptably high.The EPA also believes that a major cause of the child exposure incidents is residential usersâ€™ failure to adequately comply with label directions which have required the application of rodenticide bait products in locations inaccessible to children.
 To reduce these risks, EPA is requiring that all rodenticide bait products available for sale to consumers be sold only in tamper-resistant bait stations.
 Loose bait, such as pellets, will be prohibited as a bait form for residential use.

 Rodenticide products containing brodifacoum, bromadiolone, difethialone and difenacoum are known to pose the greatest risk to wildlife and will no longer be allowed to be sold or distributed in the consumer market.
 However, use by professional applicators will be permitted, and bait stations will be required for all outdoor, above-ground uses for products containing these ingredients.
 EPA says this will reduce the amount of product in the environment, providing additional protection for wildlife from poisonings by these more toxic and persistent products.
 However, many wildlife poisonings do not come from direct contact with the bait.
-These rodenticides have been involved with the poisonings of federally listed threatened and endangered species, for example the San Joaquin kit fox and Northern spotted owl, and the Bald eagle.
+These rodenticides have been involved with the poisonings of federally listed threatened and endangered species, for example the San Joaquin kit fox and Northern spotted owl.
 Rodents can feed on poisoned bait multiple times before death, and as a result their carcasses contain residues that may be many times the lethal dose.
 Poisonings occur when predators or scavengers feed on these poisoned rodents.

 While these measures, taken to protect the residential consumer and children, are commendable, there are several shortcomings.
 Human and wildlife exposures to these toxic chemicals, though slightly minimized, would nevertheless continue because of their continued availability for use in agricultural production and to pest control operators.
 Pest control operators will still be allowed to use these chemicals in homes, at their discretion, which means residential exposures continue, albeit at slightly lower levels.
 These measures also do not apply to rodenticide field uses, or to tracking powder products, which may utilize any of the ten rodenticides, and thus continue to impact residential consumers and non-target wildlife.